wiedehoeft/de.wiedehoeft.gradleshowcase/de.wiedehoeft.loggingexamples/README.md

     ```

 # Analyze and customize the property file

+## General structure
+A property file can contain following properties:
+* some basic information like: name
+* appender
+* logger
+* rootLogger
+* filter

+Every property gets a name when it is defined, e.g.

+`appender.<name>`

+Next the attributes for the current property are defined, e.g. for log level

+`appender.<name>.level`

 ## Questions
 1) Why are only error events shown in console?
     Because we currently did not define a logger property for our own packages.
 That means our logging output